Satisfactory Academic Progress

 In addition, to be in satisfactory academic standing, a student must pass at least 67% of the credit hours attempted each semester.
 At the end of each semester the student’s cumulative 67% is computed.
 All courses attempted are included in the 67% calculation except developmental/remedial (R, P) and courses with COVID-19 WE/IE grades.

 This includes A, B, C, D, F, I, WF, WD, CR, AU, NA, Repeated courses, High School courses, and Transfer credits.
 Grades of F, I (Incomplete), WF, WD, or/and NA are considered as attempted and not passed.

 Financial Aid students who have been on academic warning for one semester, and are not in satisfactory academic standing will be terminated from receiving financial aid.

 This 150% limit will be measured by all attempted credit hours.
-Transfer Credits are included in the 150% calculation; however, developmental/remedial courses are not included.
+Transfer Credits are included in the 150% calculation; however, developmental/remedial courses are not included and courses with COVID-19 WE/IE grades are not included.
 There is no academic warning period for the 150% rule.

 EXAMPLE: If a program has 121 credit hours, the student may only attempt 181.5 credit hours before becoming ineligible to receive Title IV funds.
 The 150% remaining hours in your program of study must be equal to or more than the remaining hours needed to graduate in your program of study.